Three lines

 }

-Note that there is a token expiry for this token (as specified by expires_in field) and then it needs to be refreshed using a refresh token (which expires in 1 year).
+Note that this token has an expiration (as specified by expires _in field) and then it needs to be refreshed using a refresh token (which expires in 1 year).

-Pass the access_token returned in the previous step as a bearer token in the Authorization header.
+5. Authorization with bearer tokens Pass the access _token obtained in the previous step as a bearer token in the Authorization header.

 OAuth Authorization Code